Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 • Trivia

 The film was almost lost forever.
-The master copy of it used today was made using a print that was found in Paris, in 1968, and a master positive copy of nearly the entire film, found in 1991.
+The only known copy at the time was destroyed in a fire at Storage Vault No. 7 at MGM on 10 August 1965.
+The existing master copy of it was made using a print that was found in Paris in 1968, and a master positive copy of nearly the entire film, found in 1991.
 In modern copies of the film, the quality of the image varies dramatically; the scenes with best quality were obtained from the material found in 1991.

 • Goofs

-At the end of the film when Buster and Sally are walking in the ticker tape parade that Buster mistakenly thinks is for him, some newsreel footage shows the parade is actually for Charles Lindbergh after his historic flight over the Atlantic which took place in 1927.
-Earlier in the film, after Buster purchases his movie camera, he opens his bank passbook and we see his last transaction when the account is closed is June 30, 1928.
+At the end, when Buster and Sally are walking in the ticker-tape parade that Buster mistakenly thinks is for him, it can be seen that the parade is actually for Charles A. Lindbergh after his historic flight over the Atlantic which took place in 1927.
+Earlier, after Buster had purchased his movie camera, his bank passbook noted that the account is closed on June 30, 1928.
+However, this is not a Goof, as the parade is used simply for the effect of the movie, not as a historical representations.

 • Quotes